Scottish Trust Deeds

 - Your details appear on the public Register of Insolvencies.

-- Assets, including property equity, savings, vehicles or windfalls, may need to be dealt with.
+- Assets, savings, home equity, vehicles and windfalls may need to be dealt with.

-- Some jobs, directorships, licences, tenancies or financial checks may be affected.
+- Some jobs, directorships, public offices, licences, tenancies or financial checks may be affected.

-- If a trust deed fails, creditors may be able to take further action and bankruptcy can become a risk.
+- If it fails, debts may not be written off and bankruptcy can become a risk.

 Alternatives